 I am an assistant professor in the Computer Science (CSC) Department at NC State, where I direct the Principles of Expressive Machines (POEM) Lab.
-My interests span programming languages, formal methods, human-computer interaction, and (symbolic) artificial intelligence.
+My interests span programming languages, human-computer interaction, automated reasoning, and computational media.

 See my publications.

-I am broadly interested in using formal reasoning tools to interface with (amplify, analyze, or augment) human cognition, including social reasoning, imagination, and creativity.
-Like poems (the namesake of my lab), my projects generally employ a combination of formal structure, language, playfulness, the affordances of human inference and emotion, and social context.
-Examples include using linear logic to generate stories and conversations, using dynamic epistemic logic to give a theory of mind to game-playing agents, examining user interfaces through the lens of programming languages, using relational programming to generate art, and developing a logic-based framework for interactive narrative authoring.
-My goal is to make the act of creating formal models more accessible and relevant to the activities of new media storytelling, system design, urban planning, public policy creation, and other domains, so that in turn, those experts may communicate their ideas more effectively.
+I am broadly interested in using formal reasoning tools to interface with (amplify, analyze, or augment) human cognition, including social reasoning, creativity, and communication.
+Like poems (the namesake of my lab), my projects generally explore the relationship between syntax and semantics, combining formal structure with playfulness, the affordances of human inference and emotion, and social context.
+Examples include generating stories and conversations with linear logic, using dynamic epistemic logic to give a theory of mind to agents that can play communicative, social games, using constraint solving and static analysis to generate games that communicate specific ideas through interactive processes, examining interfaces to virtual worlds through the lens of programming languages, generating puzzle game levels that facilitate robust mental models, and developing a logic-based framework for interactive narrative authoring with autonomous virtual characters.
+My mission is to understand the computational content of human communication and reasoning and use this understanding to enable more diverse programmers to achieve more diverse goals.